adentinger/anthonyize/README.md

 To place your favorite aliases.

 Autocompletion of aliases works perfectly under Linux systems that have the `bash-completion` (name may vary depending on distro and version) package installed.
-For systems that don't have it (e.g. Git Bash, sigh), only aliases that consist of a program name (e.g., `alias l='ls -A --color=auto`) have autocomplete.
+For systems that don't have it (e.g. Git Bash, sigh), only aliases that consist of a program name (e.g., `alias g='git'`) have autocomplete.
+So `alias l='ls -A --color=auto'` would not.
 Not that it couldn't be done, though.

 ### `scripts/commands`